t-shanacodeth/therapia-counselling-service-MP1/README.md

 ### Color Scheme

 The color scheme was chosen to be calming and inviting for prospective clients.
+It was intended to feel welcomning.

 <img src="documentation/color-scheme/therapia-color-scheme.png" width="50%">